 What’s the difference between Coastal and Great Lakes Navigation?
 What’s the difference between a map and a chart?
 What are aids to navigation?
 What’s ebb and flow, high and low?
-Is there lighting in BC?
+Is there lightning in BC?
 What’s with that?
-The experts on both share their knowledge to get you started on planning your next adventure on Superior or the Bay, Clayoquot or the Bay of Fundy.
+The experts on both share their knowledge to get you started on planning your next adventure on Superior or Georgian Bay, Clayoquot or the Bay of Fundy.

-Refining Your Roll and Going Greenland - Camp Tapawingo
+Refining Your Roll and Going Greenland Roll Out Sessions - Camp Tapawingo

 Pre and Post-Event Accommodation